dpeckett/replikator/README.md

 ## Usage

 Refer to the [examples](./examples) directory for how to use the replicator to replicate a certificate authority secret across namespaces.

+For available configuration options, refer to the [constants](./internal/constants/constants.go) file.